⛪ Other Names:

 * Praise of divine mercy

-* Continuous self amendment
+* Continuous self-amendment

-The process for Balicki's beatification commenced in a diocesan process that opened on 22 July 1959 and continued its business until 22 November 1963; the process saw the accumulation of documentation pertaining to his life and also heard from a range of witnesses that could attest to the beatification in the affirmative.
+The process for Balicki's beatification commenced in a diocesan process that opened on 22 July 1959 and continued its business until 22 November 1963; the process saw the accumulation of documentation about his life and also heard from a range of witnesses that could attest to the beatification in the affirmative.
 His writings received full approval on 3 May 1974 - thus incorporated into the cause - as a means of evaluating his beliefs and to ensure his writings did not conflict with the magisterium of the Universal Church.

 The postulation then compiled the Position - containing biographical details and also stating the affirmative reasons for beatification - to Rome for their own investigation in 1992.
 The theologians in Rome approved the cause on 24 June 1994 and the Congregation for the Causes of Saints followed suit on 8 November 1994.
-On 15 December 1994 he was proclaimed to be Venerable after Pope John Paul II decreed that Balicki had lived a model life of heroic virtue.
+On 15 December 1994, he was proclaimed to be Venerable after Pope John Paul II decreed that Balicki had lived a model life of heroic virtue.

 The approval of a single miracle attributed to Balicki's intercession allowed for the same pontiff to preside over the beatification on 18 August 2002 in Poland.